Palestinian boys playing footballl in al-Amari refugee camp

-Palestinian players and athletes are routinely attacked, imprisoned and killed.
-Athletes are denied freedom of movement to attend their own matches, competitions and trainings.
+Palestinian players and athletes are routinely attacked, imprisoned, and killed.
+Athletes are denied freedom of movement to attend their own matches, competitions, and training.
 Palestinian stadiums and sports infrastructures have been bombed and destroyed.
 Israel even prevents sports equipment from being imported and sports facilities from being developed.

-Racism against Palestinians is institutionalized in Israeli sports – from segregated youth football leagues to anti-Palestinian hate from fan clubs that goes routinely unpunished.
+Racism against Palestinians is institutionalized in Israeli sports – from segregated youth football leagues to anti-Palestinian hate from fan clubs that go routinely unpunished.

 In addition, Israeli football and basketball clubs based in illegal settlements are allowed to compete in official Israeli leagues, making international governing bodies FIFA and FIBA complicit in Israel’s violations of international law.

-Israel’s decades old regime of settler-colonialism and apartheid has for decades denied Palestinians their basic rights, including cultural rights.
-Israel has killed and maimed dozens of Palestinian athletes, including during its genocidal assault on Gaza that started in October 2023.
+Israel’s decades-long regime of settler-colonialism and apartheid has for decades denied Palestinians their basic rights, including cultural rights.
+Israel has killed and maimed hundreds of Palestinian athletes, including during its genocidal assault on Gaza that started in October 2023.

 Meanwhile, Israel allows football and basketball teams based in its illegal settlements built on stolen Palestinian land to play in its official leagues.
-FIFA, FIBA, and the IOC have failed to take action against Israel for its inclusion of these illegal teams in its official leagues and for its attacks on Palestinian sports.
-By failing to act, these sporting bodies are allowing Israel to sportswash its forced displacement of Palestinians, its apartheid regime and its genocidal military assaults on Palestinians.
-These same sporting bodies immediately imposed sanctions on Russia shortly after its illegal invasion of Ukraine, while not only refusing to hold Israel accountable for it decades long record of grave crimes against Palestinians, which now include genocide, but actively shielding it from accountability as well.
+FIFA, FIBA, and the IOC have failed to take action against Israel for its inclusion of these illegal teams in its official leagues and its attacks on Palestinian sports.
+By failing to act, these sporting bodies are allowing Israel to sportswash its forced displacement of Palestinians, its apartheid regime, and its genocidal military assaults on Palestinians.
+These same sporting bodies immediately imposed sanctions on Russia shortly after its illegal invasion of Ukraine, while not only refusing to hold Israel accountable for its decades-long record of grave crimes against Palestinians, which now include genocide but actively shielding it from accountability as well.

 Palestinians are calling to #BanIsrael from global sports, just as apartheid South Africa was.